Occupational Therapy

 Glasgow Outcome Scale – Extended (GOS-E) Assessment

-Our therapists are trained in both the standard GOS and GOS-Extended assessments, used for determining benefit eligibility for adults with acquired brain injury as a result of a motor vehicle collision.
+Our therapists are trained in both the standard GOS and GOS-Extended assessments, used for determining benefit eligibility for adults with acquired brain injury as a result of a motor vehicle accident.
 These assessments are completed in home and community and include an in-home and functional assessment, standardized clinical and functional testing, and medical history review.
 Interview with a trusted family member/caregiver and consultation with rehabilitation providers are optional, and may provide additional information to assist in a thorough assessment of the client’s abilities and support needs to best determine benefit eligibility.

 Contact Us Today